Gulu-Sheffield Mental Health Partnership

 What the partnership has achieved so far

-By sharing our joint expertise the partnership is helping to make a real difference to hundreds, if not thousands of people, who need support with their mental health.
+By sharing our joint expertise the partnership is helping to make a real difference to hundreds, if not thousands, of people who need support with their mental health.
 Learning from this work is transferable to Sheffield.

 Over the past seven years the partnership has organised a series of exchange visits with mental health professionals in Gulu.